 - To make the dough, combine the arrowroot flour, coconut flour, salt, black pepper, coconut oil, eggs and warm water.

-- Mix thoroughly, then roll out a handful of dough between two sheets of plastic wrap or press to 1/4-inch thick disk approximately 4" in diameter with your hands.
+- Mix thoroughly, then roll out a handful of dough between two sheets of plastic wrap or press to ¼" thick disk approximately 4" in diameter with your hands.

 - Use the plastic wrap to ease the disc of dough into your flat palm with outstretched fingers.
 If the dough cracks or tears, you'll simple pinch it closed later around the filling.

-- Spoon a tbsp or so of the filling into the dough, those close your fist to press the dough close.
+- Spoon a tablespoon or so of the filling into the dough, those close your fist to press the dough closed.
 Roll the biscuit lightly between your hands (damp hands facilitate this) to even out lumps and to make sure there are no cracks.

 - Pat the biscuits slightly flat, then place on the parchment-lined cookie sheet.
 Top with freshly cracked black pepper.
 Continue rolling out the dough into disks, filling with bison, pinching closed and patting flat until you've used all of the dough.